containers/composefs/kernel/Documentation/filesystems/composefs.rst

 directory is created, nothing validates the directory structure of that.

-Instead of a chroot we can we can use composefs.
+Instead of a chroot we can use composefs.
 We create a composefs image pointing into the object store, enable fs-verity for everything and encode the fs-verity digest of the descriptor in the kernel-command line.
 This will allow booting a trusted system where